WWE News: ‘Superstar’ Billy Graham Says Current Champion Should Use Steroids ‘Correctly’ To Bulk Up

 Following his rant about Cole, Graham provided an update on his condition following the heart attack he suffered in September.
 The wrestling legend thanked his fans for their donations on GoFundMe and informed them that he will return to the Mayo Clinic on Tuesday, November 5, for what he claimed would be his 25th upper endoscopy after years of various health issues.

 Graham’s comments about Cole came about seven months after he advised Kingston to bulk up through steroids and, not long after, doubled down on his earlier remarks, as previously documented by The Inquisitr.
-At that time, the former World Wide Wrestling Federation (WWWF) Champion alleged that some of WWE’s main-event titleholders from the recent past, including Triple H, John Cena, and Batista, used performance-enhancing drugs to achieve the physiques that made them look like credible in-ring champions.
+At that time, the former World Wide Wrestling Federation (WWWF) champion alleged that some of WWE’s main-event titleholders from the recent past, including Triple H, John Cena, and Batista, used performance-enhancing drugs to achieve the physiques that made them look like credible in-ring champions.